greenelab/pdx_exomeseq/figures/README.md

 **Figure Legend.** Exploring the overlap of COSMIC variants across PDX passages.
 The UpSet plots ([Conway et al. 2017](https://doi.org/10.1093/bioinformatics/btx364)) depict the number of variants in different sets of the data.
 The total overlapping set is highlighted in orange.
+The samples are shown on the bottom, with the disjoint and overlapping sets shown by filled circles.
+Lines connecting filled circles represent specific variant overlap counts.

 ### More Complex Example